jvr0x/solana-token-lottery/README.md

 - Only lottery authority can commit randomness and reveal winner
 - Ticket purchases restricted to lottery time window
 - Winner can only be chosen once
+- Only holder of winning ticket NFT can claim prize

+### Prize Claiming Security
+- **NFT Ownership Verification**: Winner must hold the winning ticket NFT in their account
+- **Collection Verification**: Ticket must be part of the verified collection
+- **Metadata Validation**: Ticket name must exactly match the winning ticket number
+- **Amount Check**: Winner must hold at least 1 of the winning ticket (amount > 0)
+- **Single Claim**: Prize pot is emptied after claim, preventing double-claiming
+- **Null-byte Handling**: Metadata name is sanitized to remove null bytes before comparison

 ### NFT Security
 - Collection mint is a PDA owned by the program
 - Tickets are verifiable members of the collection
 - Metaplex metadata follows standard conventions
+- Winning ticket is derived deterministically from winner number

 ## Program Addresses